NicoStoll/SoftwareArchitecture/Lectures/Software Architecture/Software Architecture.md

 **Stakeholder Concern:** what interests or bothers someone about a system/component (e.g. goals, interests, required functionalities, expectations, fears, need for regulation, ...).

-**Cross-cutting concern:** Impacts many components of the system, therefore difficult to isolate.
+[[Cross-Cutting Concerns]]: Impact many components of the system, therefore difficult to isolate.
 Often related to technical constraints or functionality that is required in many places (e.g. logging, persistence, caching)

 **(Elastic) Scalability**
 Scalability: Potential to increase performance.
 Scalability does not automatically improve performance but will allow you to do so. **Horizontal scaling vs. vertical scaling**